How Private Student Loans Work

 Interest rates depend entirely on the lender that you choose and your current financial status.

 That being said, you can expect to see interest rates to fall somewhere in the range of 4% to 13%.

 It’s also important to be aware of what fees your lender may charge you.

 Every lender has its own terms and conditions, so be sure to review your offer carefully before signing anything as fees can add up if you’re not careful.

 Your term is another factor that will be determined by your lender.
 However, you can expect the term to be between five and 15 years.
 Of course, the longer the length of the contract, the more you’ll pay in interest.
 So, if you can afford the higher monthly payments, a shorter term will help you save more money overall.

-To qualify, you’ll need to meet a few requirements, including:
+To qualify, you’ll need to understand how private student loans work and meet a few requirements, including:

 - You must be enrolled full-time or half-time in a degree program

 - You should aim to have a credit score of at least 650, though this requirement varies

 You may also be asked to provide documents like pay stubs, tax returns, or bank statements in order to prove you earn enough money to make your loan payments.